 How can hospital communicators grow a healthy internal culture—one in which staffers are engaged and eager to come to work?
 The Franciscan Children’s Hospital in Boston, Massachusetts, turned to an employee app for healthcare communications in their effort to foster greater levels of engagement and employee satisfaction.

-The Franciscan Children's Hospital in Boston, MA, provides care and education for children with unique healthcare needs, helping them find the "courage to reach their full potential with integrity and respect."
+Franciscan Children's provides care and education for children with unique healthcare needs, helping them find the "courage to reach their full potential with integrity and respect."
 The hospital is devoted to the promotion of evidence-based practices in pediatric rehabilitation, and the development, evaluation, and dissemination of effective models of caring for children.

-In order to provide the best possible experience for these young patients, all hospital employees need to remain engaged and informed.
+In order to provide the best possible experience for these young patients, all hospital employees must remain engaged and informed.
 However, with its workforce spread far afield, communication was becoming difficult:

 The Solution: TheFRAN

 Called "TheFRAN," a popular nickname for the hospital, the new employee app was quickly and effectively implemented.
-After just two months, 80% of the hospital’s workforce was registered.
-After four months, the number had risen to 85%.
+After just two months, 80% of the hospital’s workforce had registered.
+After four months, the number rose to 85%.

-In order to further increase those numbers, the hospital also made "TheFRAN" part of their onboarding process, and when new employees joined the team, they're asked to download the app.
+In order to further increase those numbers, the hospital also made "TheFRAN" part of their onboarding process.
+When new employees join the team, they're asked to download the app.
 This way they are immediately part of the team and are able to experience the engaging culture.